-We’ve had such an awesome few weeks learning about life at the pond with Mother Goose Time.
+We’ve had such an awesome few weeks learning about life at the pond.
 April is all about birds + eggs and we’re just about ready to get started with it.

 In the meantime, I thought it’d be fun to share one of our favorite activities from this month.